naishukui/SetDesign/vignettes/vignettes.md

 # What is SetDesign?

 SetDesign was designed to study the impact of potential data processing choices at study design stages by performing power and bias calculation of Sequece Kernal Association Test (SKAT)  when multi-allelic positions are present.
-Users can specify parameters such as the number of subjects, SNPs and the minor allele frequencies, significance level and effect size of both alternative alleles to compute the power of SKAT test.
 The package supports both linear and binary outcomes and accounts for correlated SNPs by specifying a correlation coefficient for more precise results.

+ It compares the simulated and analytical power and bias between:

+- **True Model**: account for two alternative allelesfor  tri-allelic loci.\
+- **Misspecified Model**: Treating tri-allelic loci as a bi-allelic loci.\

+The package also developed a more efficient method for analystical power calculation based on the original power calculation for SKAT by Lee et al, making power calculatin more efficient and versatile.

+Users can customize parameters such as:

+- Number of subjects and SNPs.\
+- Correlation between SNPs.\
+- Significance level for the SKAT test.\
+- Effect sizes of the two alternative alleles.\

 # Why use SetDesign?

 Traditional methods for SKAT power calculations often oversimplify multi-allelic positions by treating them as single alleles—either considering only the first alternative allele or combining the first and second alternative alleles in a simplified manner.
-SetDesign highlights the differences in power calculations when these positions are treated individually versus when they are combined.
+SetDesign highlights the differences in power and effect size estimation when these positions are treated individually versus when they are combined.

 Additionally, the package builds on and improves the power calculation method from Lee et al.'s paper, significantly reducing computational complexity by directly specifying the correlation structure of the genotype matrix.

 # Example

-We show an example with binary outcomes and correlated SNPs
+Suppose we want to calculate the power of the SKAT test for a binary outcome, assuming correlated SNPs and one multi-allelic position among `kk` SNPs.

 ``` r
 library(SetDesign)